-There are some great websites online (www.vancouvertrails.com) and information around for hikes in the Vancouver area with a lot of up to date details including directions, maps, and a forum to ask questions.
-I haven’t felt that all the information available gives an accurate representation of the terrain itself, difficulty and what you should have with you for the terrain and also the area you are in.
+There are some great websites online (www.vancouvertrails.com & www.outdoorvancouver.ca) and information around for hikes in the Vancouver area with a lot of up to date details including directions, maps, and a forum to ask questions.
+For any hike, no matter the difficulty, you should always plan it fully from different sources.

-I’ve put together a selection of trails that I have completed so far and given some additional details that you may find useful when planning your trip from my own experience.
+I’ve put together a selection of trails that I have completed so far and given some additional details and insights that you may find useful when planning your hike or trail run.
 Each review has a variety of information, that I will explain below, along with an elevation graph and some pictures of each hike I have taken.

 Difficulty: The overall level of the hike.

 Terrain: Some key information about the trail type to give you a better idea of the difficulty and what type of shoes would be best suited.

 Distance: The overall length of the hike from start to finish.
 Most will end at the starting point, others may be only one direction or loops.